Islamic–Jewish relations: Holy scripture

 Islam and Judaism share the idea of a revealed scripture.
-Even though they differ over the precise text and its interpretations, the Hebrew Torah and the Muslim Qur'an share a lot of narrative as well as injunctions.
+Even though they differ over the precise text and its interpretations, the Hebrew Torah and the Muslim Qur'an share a lot of similar narratives as well as injunctions.
 From this, they share many other fundamental religious concepts such as the belief in a day of Divine Judgment.
 Reflecting the vintage of the religions, the Torah is traditionally in the form of a scroll and the Qur'an in the form of a codex.

 Muslims commonly refer to Jews (and Christians) as fellow "People of the Book": people who follow the same general teachings in relation to the worship of the one God worshipped by Abraham.
 The Qur'an distinguishes between "People of the Book" (Jews and Christians), who should be tolerated even if they hold to their faiths, and idolaters (polytheists) who are not given that same degree of tolerance (See Al-Baqara, 256).
 Some restrictions for Muslims are relaxed, such as Muslim males being allowed to marry a woman from the "People of the Book", or Muslims being allowed to eat Kosher meat.

 The Quranic account and Islamic sources explain that the Torah has undergone extensive corruption through textual alteration and contextomy.
 Various Jewish factions had sparred in the Hasmonean era of who the most notable were the Pharisees and Sadducees.
 The modern Jewish tradition originates from the Pharisaic school which has dominated Jewish theology since the end of the Second Temple period.
 The Pharisees and Sadducees had differed over the interpretation of the Biblocal canon.
 The Sadducees adopted a stricter literal interpretation of the Bible against the Pharisaic stress on the Oral Torah and a non-literal interpretation of the written Torah with the usage of the oral Torah.
 Such interpretation advanced far beyond the literal interpretations.
 Later the sages of the Mishnah and Talmud continued with constructing a framework of interpreting the Torah homiletically.
 This framework was sketched out early in the Talmud and this framework is attributed to R.Hillel, R.Ishmael b.
 Elisha and R. Eli'ezer b.R.
 Yossey of the Galilee.
 The Bablylonian Talmud documents seventy incidents where the sages interpreted the Bible by chainging a word or more.
 This came about by processes such as changing the vocalisation of verbiage, because Hebrew alphabet is consonantal, to suit a particular interpretation.
 At other times Talmudic sages would split words into two.
 With this evidence, Mazuz points out that the Quranic charge of the Torah's corruption was not misleading but was a rejection of the homiletic methodology in the Talmud.